RobertWiggins/barometer-client/README.md

 Node.js - backend web server (https://github.com/RobertWiggins/barometer-server)

-ROME - Used to generate RSS Feeds
 Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-## Author
+### Author
 Robert Wiggins - Original work - Barometer
 See also the list of external API dependencies which made this project possible.